 Breaking a Bone

 In older folks, breaking a bone can be serious.
-Dealing with a break not only limits mobility and independence but breaks often lead to hospitalization which puts people at greater risk for exposure to germs and viruses which can cause sickness.
+Dealing with a break limits mobility and independence but breaks often lead to hospitalization, which puts people at greater risk for exposure to germs and viruses, which can cause sickness.

-It’s important to do all you can to prevent falls which lead to broken bones.
-Some ways to prevent falls include avoiding excessive alcohol intake and being careful with medications which might lead to dizziness.
-Also be sure not to store items on the floor in your house as this may present a tripping hazard.
+It’s important to do all you can to prevent falls that lead to broken bones.
+Some ways to prevent falls include avoiding excessive alcohol intake and being careful with medications, leading to dizziness.
+Also, be sure not to store items on the floor in your house as this may present a tripping hazard.
 And, if you need glasses, wear them whenever you are walking around.
-Studies also show that building muscle strength is the single most important thing you can do to avoid falls.
+Studies also show that building muscle strength is the single most critical thing you can do to avoid falls.